-There's a huge amount of choice in Rutland, all offering benefits to your child and reassurance and flexibility to you.
+There's a hugh amount of choice in Rutland, all offering benefits to your child and reassurance and flexibility to you.

 You can be confident that your child will be happy and safe, learning and developing through play.

-All childcare settings registered with Ofsted deliver the Early Years Foundation Stage, where planned, purposeful play is a key way in which young children learn with enjoyment and challenge.
+All childcare settings registered with Ofsted deliver the Early Years Foundation Stage, where play is a key way in which young children learn with enjoyment and challenge.

 Through indoor and outdoor play, children learn, develop and keep healthy.